OmarStewey/serverless-class/14_How to include async event sources in e2e tests/README.md

 3. forwarded to the `SQS` queue we configured earlier
 4. received by our test via long-polling

-so we're giving a bit longer to run than the other tests, and asked Jest to run it for 10s instead of the usual 5s timeout.
+so we're giving it a bit longer to run than the other tests, and asked Jest to run it for 10s instead of the usual 5s timeout.

 8. Run the integration test again